Navarro to Newsmax: How Much Does it Cost to Sellout America?

 When asked by "Eric Bolling The Balance" how much Biden made selling out America, Navarro, taken aback, responded, "How do these journalists defend that behavior?"

-When asked the same question two weeks ago on the "Verdict with Ted Cruz," how much it would cost to buy a U.S. president, Chair of the House Oversight Committee, Rep. James Comer, R-Ky., who is leading the probe into the Biden family's foreign dealings responded, "I would say at this point, uh, probably $20 million."
+When asked the same question two weeks ago on the "Verdict with Ted Cruz," how much it would cost to buy a U.S. president, the chair of the House Oversight Committee, Rep. James Comer, R-Ky., who is leading the probe into the Biden family's foreign dealings, responded, "I would say at this point, probably $20 million."

 Last week, Comer released two memos (1,2) linking payments to the Biden family stemming from Russia, Kazakhstan, and Ukraine.